t-mart/wap/docs/contributing.rst

   Please submit as many fixes for typos and grammar bloopers as you can!
 * Don't be afraid to open half-finished PRs, and ask questions if something is unclear!
 * Try to limit each pull request to *one* change only.
-* Since we squash on merge, it's up to you how you handle updates to the main branch.
+* Since we squash on merge, it's up to you how you handle updates to the master branch.
-  Whether you prefer to rebase on main or merge main into your branch, do whatever is more comfortable for you.
+  Whether you prefer to rebase on master or merge master into your branch, do whatever is more comfortable for you.
 * *Always* add tests and docs for your code.
   This is a hard rule; patches with missing tests or documentation can't be merged.
 * Make sure your changes pass the status checks.